runnerty/runnerty/docs/chains.md

 - `x yr`
 - `x y`

 The space after the number is optional so you can also write `1ms` instead of `1 ms`.
-In addition to that it also accepts numbers and strings which only includes numbers and we assume that these are always in milliseconds.
+In addition, it also accepts numbers and strings which only includes numbers and we assume that these are always in milliseconds.

 *From: [Millisecond module]*(https://github.com/unshiftio/millisecond)